Cassie Kozyrkov

 Cassie Kozyrkov is a South African data scientist and statistician.
-She founded the field of Decision Intelligence at Google, where she serves as Chief Decision Scientist.
+She served as Chief Decision Scientist at Google and founded Decision Intelligence.

 Early life and education

-Kozyrkov was born in Saint Petersburg, Russia, and grew up in Port Elizabeth, South Africa.
+Kozyrkov grew up in South Africa and moved to the US in her teens.
 As a child, Kozyrkov became interested in data when she discovered spreadsheet software and later became interested in the relationship between information and decision-making.
 She began her studies in economics and mathematical statistics at Nelson Mandela University at the age of fifteen, and transferred to the University of Chicago to complete her undergraduate degree.
-After graduation, Kozyrkov worked as a project manager and researcher at the University of Chicago Center for Cognitive and Social Neuroscience, then enrolled in graduate studies at Duke University in psychology and cognitive neuroscience with a focus on neuroeconomics.
-Her research involves the neural processing of value and economic preferences.
+After graduation, Kozyrkov worked as a research assistant at the University of Chicago Center for Cognitive and Social Neuroscience, then enrolled in graduate studies at Duke University in psychology and cognitive neuroscience with a focus on neuroeconomics.
+Her research involved the neural processing of value and economic preferences.

 Career

 Kozyrkov joined Google as a statistician in the Research and Machine Intelligence division in 2014.
 She originally worked for Google in Mountain View, before moving to New York City a few months later.
-After two years, she was promoted to Chief Data Scientist in the Office of the CTO at Google in 2016 and to Chief Decision Scientist in 2017.
+After two years, she joined the Office of the CTO at Google in 2016.
 Her area of focus at Google is on applied AI and data science process architecture.